PDG-2023/Project/docs/spec.md

 It is widely used in small to medium companies that do not necessarily have the budget to use platforms such as ServiceNow.

 ## Objectives
+The main objective for StoreMe is to keep things as simple as they may be.
+The main downside of existing solutions are their complexity around a simple task: "Were is my item and how many do I have".

-- 3 different key concepts
+For that, we will use 3 different key concepts:
 - Locations, hierarchical representation of where an item is physically
 - Category, what group does the item belongs to
 - Models, what the item is

-[TODO]: pipeau

 ## Requirements